nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `rate pos/software engineer`<br>
        Expected: Text indicating the rejection rate will be displayed in the status bar.
 E.g. `Rejection rate for software engineer = 10.00%`

+### Undoing

+1. Undoing the previous modification in MrTechRecruiter
+   1. Test case: `undo`
+      Expected: If modification has been made to MTR, the previous modification will be reverted.
+        Otherwise, an error message will be shown, indicating that there is no modification to undo.

 ### Saving data